-The test is validated only if the positive control antigen yields differences in optical density at 10 minutes that are greater than the values given on the QC data sheet.
+The test is validated only if the positive control antigen yields a difference in the optical density at 10 minutes that is greater than the value given on the QC data sheet.

-Divide each resulting value by the corresponding value obtained for the corresponding positive control and multiply this result by 100 to express it as a percentage.
+Divide the signal read for each sample well by the corresponding positive control signal and multiply this result by 100 to express it as a percentage.
+Using the first table in the quality control procedure, determine each sample's status (positive, negative).

-Val(ue) = Delta OD Sample \ 100 Delta OD positive
+Val(ue) = Delta OD Sample 100

+----Delta OD positive